 What is the Difference Between WebVTT and SRT Subtitles

 The difference between an SRT or WebVTT captioning is style.
-Whilst an SRT caption file contains only information about the dialogue and when it should be displayed onscreen (as well as other relevant audio if you are producing captions for the deaf and hard of hearing).
-A VTT file goes the extra mile by allowing the subtitling technician to add caption colours, caption font styles, the text position and alignment onscreen can also be specified, as well as the background around the text (this is often put in a black box or text is bordered to stand out from the video itself.
+An SRT caption file contains only information about the dialogue and when it should be displayed onscreen.
+As well as other relevant audio if you are producing captions for the deaf and hard of hearing.
+A VTT file goes the extra mile by allowing the subtitling technician to add caption colours, caption font styles, the text position and alignment onscreen can also be specified.
+The background around the text can also be styled.
+This is often put in a black box or text is bordered to stand out from the video itself.
 Again, both of these caption files can be easily edited using a basic text editor such as notepad or text edit.